Intentional Versus Unintentional Acts

 Contact a Chicago Nursing Home Negligence Lawyer

 If your loved one has suffered an injury at an understaffed nursing home or assisted living facility, or if they have been the victim of nursing home abuse, you should seek legal counsel.
 At Pullano & Siporin, we are highly experienced in nursing home abuse and neglect cases.
 In one notable case, we obtained a $1 million settlement for the family of a man who died as the result of an infected bed sore while receiving care at a nursing home.
+In another case, we secured a $275,000 settlement for a victim of nursing home injury and neglect.
 Contact a Will County nursing home injury attorney at 312-551-1100 to schedule a free consultation and learn how we can help recover compensation for the harm done to your family.